Two new suspects handed preliminary charges in Louvre jewels heist case, Paris prosecutor says

 Beccuau said both gave “minimalist” statements and “partially admitted” their involvement.
 The two are believed to be the men who forced their way into the Apollo Gallery.
 One was stopped at Charles-de-Gaulle Airport with a one-way ticket to Algeria; his DNA matched a scooter used in the getaway.

-Neither names nor extensive biographical details about those arrested have been made public.
+Neither names nor extensive biographical details about the suspects have been made public.

 Information about investigations is meant to be secret under French law, to avoid compromising police work and to ensure victims’ right to privacy, a policy known as “secret d’instruction.″ Only the prosecutor can speak publicly about developments, and violators can be prosecuted.